-This summary highlights information contained elsewhere in this prospectus or incorporated by reference in this prospectus.
-This summary does not contain all of the information that you should consider in making your investment decision.
-You should read the entire prospectus carefully, especially the discussion regarding the risks of investing in our securities under the heading "Risk Factors" beginning on page of this prospectus and our financial statements and related notes incorporated by reference in this prospectus, before investing in our securities.
+The following summary highlights information contained elsewhere in this prospectus.
+It may not contain all of the information that is important to you.
+You should read the entire prospectus carefully, especially the discussion regarding the risks of investing in our securities under the heading "Risk Factors," before investing in our securities.
 In this prospectus, "Aastrom," the "Company," "we," "us," and "our" refer to Aastrom Biosciences, Inc. Please refer to our Glossary at the end of this Prospectus for certain industry-specific and technical definitions.